paulloy/msp4-brazen-mma/TESTING.md

 - [toastr-settings.js](static/js/toastr-settings.js)
     - variable 'toastr' undefined.
     - missing semicolon.
+    - 28/03/21: This file is now valid.
+No errors found.
 - [ajax.js](static/js/ajax.js)
     - variable 'mediaPrefix' undefined.
     - mediaPrefix is defined in [base.html](templates/base.html) with a Django template tag as its value.